BluntWakka/RecyclingAwareness/RecyclingGuidelines.md

 * Food boxes

 ## Glass
-* Any glass that is cleaned and not broken
+* Any drinking glass that is cleaned and not broken

+# Bring to in person facility

-## Conditional Recyling (Bring to a recylcing facitlity in person, not curbside services)
+## Conditional Recyling
 * Food Waste
 * Lightbulbs
 * Plastic bags